Specialsfrontbig clearSpecials2Frontbig

 He held up his backpack.
 “I have all the equipment we’ll need in here,” he said.

-“Charge!” the Specials cried as one.
+“Charge!” the Specials cried.

 3. Tic, Tac, and Toe